mflova/mflova-coding-guidelines/python/general.md

 - `@staticmethod`: Same as `classmethod` but do not have cls, so it cannot access any internal value of the class.
 - `@property`: Methods from a class that return values and attributes.
 Cannot have parameters and they must be called after instantiation.
+Typically used when a parameter is calculated from instance attributes, to avoid re-updating this property, this getter will calculate the value whenever is requested.
+So no need to update the property once its dependent value changes.
 - `@abstractmethod`: Class with this decorator cannot be instantiated.

 ## Tips and tricks